jenyss/langgraph-codeact-excel-worker/README.md

 This Agent helps you analyze Excel files with SQL and generate high-quality visualizations — powered by LangChain's new CodeAct agent type!

+Check the Agent execution output in the Notebook to enjoy how it works!

 If you have any questions or would like to collaborate, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jenya-stoeva-60477249/).
 You're more than welcome!

 ## What is CodeAct